Full-Time and Non-Exempt Employee, Reports to the Director of Rights Investigation and Accountability Program

 For information about us, please visit: http://www.disabilityrightswa.org/.

-Please fill out the online application below and include a cover letter, resume, and three contacts for employment verification.
-You may also mail your application to: Disability Rights Washington, 315 Fifth Avenue South, Suite 850, Seattle, WA 98104 Attn: Jodi Rose.
-Reasonable accommodations for any portion of the application or interview process are available upon request.
+Please fill out the online application below and include a cover letter and resume.
+You may also mail your application to: Disability Rights Washington, Attn: Jodi Rose, 315 Fifth Avenue South, Suite 850, Seattle, WA 98104

 - Position Title: Investigator